 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-Partner with the community to advocate for improved internet and telecommunications services Chief Executive Officer Actively engage with Regional Connectivity Project Berrigan Shire are improved.
+Partner with the community to advocate for improved internet and telecommunications services Chief Executive Officer IN.4.1.1 Project Berrigan Shire are improved.
 At Connectivity Project approved by Commonwealth and State Agencies Chief Executive Officer

 Strategic Objective Our community facilities are planned to meet community needs and enhance social connection.
 IN.5 Community facilities are planned and maintained to meet the needs of our growing population and promote maximum use.
-IN.6 Community pride is encouraged through the beautification and maintenance of our towns.
+Delivery Program Objectives IN.6 Community pride is encouraged through the beautification and maintenance of our towns.